shufflingB/swiftui-macos-windowManagment/README.md

     - Instances restore on restart.
     - Windows given identifiable titles.
     - Menu items to create and close windows respond correctly.
+    - If existing window has same title, then opening raises that instance rather than creating a new window.

 4. App menu creation and entry validation along with keyboard shortcuts operates as would be expected for each window type.